It's easy to make these vegetarian meatball subs at home using storebought or homemade meatballs! They are perfect for family dinners or game days.

 Recipe features

-- diet-friendly: vegetarian, vegan optional (just use vegan cheese and butter!), soy-free and nut-free
+- Dietary features: vegetarian, vegan optional (just use vegan cheese and butter!), soy-free and nut-free

 This recipe can be easily customized but you will need several main ingredients:

-- Meatless meatballs: Use homemade vegan meatballs or storebought.
+- Meatless meatballs: Use homemade meatballs or storebought.
+I like Gardein brand meatballs, but Beyond and Impossible are also good options.
 Cook according to package or recipe instructions before adding to the sub roll.

 - Sub rolls: I use whole wheat but white also works.